helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 In order to control density, the density of each hex is clipped at **Density_tgt** unless certain criteria are met which would allow density to increase up to **Density_max**.
-Density limit can be raised if a certain number of neighboring hexs are also occupied by at least **Density_tgt** hotspots.
+Density limit can be raised if a certain number of neighboring hexs are also occupied by at least **Density_tgt** Hotspots.
 Note there are 7 “neighbor” hexs (6 + reference hex in center).

 The density limit follows the following criteria: